BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

     unsigned int newLinesRead = 0;

 	TokenType type = TokenType::UNDEFINED;
-	// This tracks the total number of characters consumbed
+	// This tracks the total number of characters consumed
 	// This is different from currCharIndex to let you "peek" at the next input without consiming it unsigned int numCharRead = 0;
     std::string input = "";